-People believe that they have an accurate copy of Sophocles' plays, even though the oldest known copy is dated 1400 years after his death.
-By that standard, a 250-year gap is nothing.
+Scholars believe they have an accurate copy of Sophocles' plays even though the oldest known copy is dated 1400 years after his death.
+By that standard a 250-year gap is nothing.
 As Kenyon said, there are no other cases where the time interval is as short as it is for the New Testament.

 But that's not all.
-We even possess manuscript fragments that date to within 100 years of the originals:
+There are manuscript fragments in existence which date to within 100 years of the originals: